naina2910/Full-Stack-1-Practical/README.md

 # Full Stack 1 Practical
-Contain all the practicals for Full-Stack 1
+This repository contains all the practical for the subject Full Stack of session 2020-21 Link for the index file : https://naina2910.github.io/Full-Stack-1-Practical/